 Archival Summer Seminar in Germany

-The Archival Summer Seminar, organized by the German Historical Institute, is a two-week program for advanced graduate students in German historical studies.
+The Summer Seminar, organized by the GHI and supported by the German Department of the University of Wisconsin at Madison, is a program for advanced graduate students in German historical studies.
 The program trains participants to read old German script, familiarizes them with German research facilities (archives and libraries), provides a forum for discussing research methods, and helps prepare them for their prospective dissertation research trips to Germany.
-The group will spend the bulk of their time in various German archives.
+The program has practical and theoretical dimensions.
+The group will spend the bulk of their time in various German archives, thinking about research methods and discussing practical information on using archives and libraries.
 Students will learn how to contact archives, use finding aids, identify important reference tools, and become generally acquainted with German research facilities.
-Participants will be exposed to various approaches that archivists, librarians, and scholars use to locate source material in an exceedingly complex repository landscape.
+In theoretical terms, participants will be exposed to various approaches that archivists, librarians, and scholars use to locate source material in an exceedingly complex repository landscape.
 They also will gain insight into how historical materials are acquired, stored, and made accessible to scholars.
 Participants will hear from scholars actively engaged in research, and will have the chance to ask them questions on research methods, strategy, and planning.

 Applicants must be enrolled in a Ph.D. program at a North American institution of higher education.
 The program seeks qualified applicants interested in historical studies in a broad range of fields (art history, history, literature, musicology, etc.).
 The program is open for advanced graduate students whose projects require that they consult source material in German archives and research libraries as well as handwritten materials in old German script.
 Preference will be given to those who have already chosen a dissertation topic, have already written a dissertation proposal, but have not yet embarked on actual research (ABD).
 Prospective candidates must have excellent knowledge of written and spoken German.
 All parts of the program will be conducted in German.
 The organizers will evaluate applicants’ German proficiency by telephone interview before participants are selected.